 The first stop you’ll come to is Devil’s Kitchen.
 It is a massive sinkhole located only 0.2 miles from the parking lot.
 This is the most active sinkhole in Sedona and has collapsed multiple times from 1880-1995.

 If you continue along the trail 0.45 miles more, you’ll come to the Seven Sacred Pools.
-It is remarkable that these natural pools are always filled with water, even during times of drought.
+It is remarkable that these natural pools are always filled with water, even in the dry summer.

 The next highlight is the secret cave.
 It’s a little tricky to find, but I tracked the distance on my watch for accuracy, so hopefully this is helpful.